 Internet speed in Europe: conclusions

 It looks that countries like Belarus, Ukraine and Georgia score low in both categories, meaning that it won’t be easy to have a solid internet connection in those countries.
-But all the others offer decent speeds either on mobile or broadband.
+But all the others offer decent speeds either on mobile or broadband (or both).

 What do you say?
 Do you consider internet speed when choosing your next destination or internet doesn’t matter that much for you?